 Training course for the model system ICON-ART

-The 4th training course for the model system ICON-ART was held from April 16 to April 19, 2018 in the Hessian city Langen.
+The 5th training course for the model system ICON-ART was held from April 8 to April 12, 2019 in the Hessian city Langen.
 It was organized in collaboration with the Institute for Meteorology and Climate Research (IMK) of the Karlsruhe Institute of Technology (KIT) and the German Weather Service (DWD).
-Nearly 30 participants provided an insight into the future weather prediction model ICON and performed initial simulations.
+The participants provided an insight into the weather prediction model ICON and performed initial simulations.
 They got information about the importance of aerosols (small liquid or solid particles suspended in the air) for weather patterns, aviation and climate in theory and practice.

 We are pleased to repeat this course next year.
-The ICON-ART team Dr. Jennifer Schroeter and Dr. Heike Vogel from KIT together with Dipl.-Met.
+The ICON-ART team Christopher Diekmann, Sven Werchner and Dr. Heike Vogel from KIT together with Dipl.-Met.
 Jochen Förstner from DWD is led by Dr. Bernhard Vogel.
 The training course was supported by Dr. Daniel Rieger, Dr. Florian Prill, Dr. Daniel Reinert from DWD.